hartwigmedical/actin/algo/README.md

 NOT | indicates that the rule should not be TRUE in order to PASS WARN_ON_PASS | indicates that a warning should be displayed in case of PASS and resolves to PASS_BUT_WARN

 Some rules require an additional configuration parameter ("X") that can be set to match the requirements of each trial.
+Also, note that some inclusion and exclusion criteria can be mapped to rules that are currently explicitly set to PASS or explicitly ignored.

 The following rules are available:

 ##### Rules related to general patient characteristics